 The communication process may also involve senior management, stakeholders, and clients.
 It is important for content marketing managers to maintain a fine balance between necessary communication and excessive communication that might interrupt team members as they do the work assigned to them.

-Content marketing managers should utilize different communication modes for passing different types of information, be it video conferencing software, VOIP phone calls, chat, texting, emails, or instant messaging software.
+Content marketing managers should utilize different communication modes for passing different types of information, be it video conferencing software, VOIP phone calls using vanity phone number, chat, texting, emails, or instant messaging software.

 4. Use The Right Tools